EAGE-Annual-Hackathon/Atomic/README.md

 # Automic

-This repository provides reproducible material for Automatic Seismic Processing project for EAGE Hackathon 2025
+This repository contains reproducible materials for the **Automatic Seismic Processing** project developed for the **EAGE Hackathon 2025**.

-## Project Description
+## 📌 Project Description

-In this project we try to automatize the quality control of the seismic dataset using Volve Field Data using Agentic AI.
-The Agent will try to see the data, evaluate, decide what processing necessary and do the processing.
-The process showcase here are interpolating seismic gaps, denoising, and frequency filtering.
-But it can also extended to others processing steps.
+In this project, we aim to automate the quality control of seismic datasets using **Volve Field Data** and **Agentic AI**.
+The agent is designed to:
+- Analyze the data
+- Evaluate its quality
+- Decide on necessary processing steps
+- Execute the processing

+The demonstrated processes include:
+- Interpolating seismic data gaps
+- Denoising
+- Frequency filtering

+The system can also be extended to support additional processing steps.
+For more information, refer to the provided PowerPoint presentation in the repository.

 ## Project Structure
 The repository is organized as follows:

-* :open_file_folder: **data**: A folder containing the data for test
+* :open_file_folder: **data**: A folder containing the data for test, processing results, and figures
-* :open_file_folder: **data**: A folder containing the data or instructions on how to obtain it.
+* :open_file_folder: **dataref**: A folder containing the data or instructions on how to obtain it.
-* :open_file_folder: **notebooks**: Jupyter notebooks that document the application of IntraSesimic to the inversion of the synthetic Marmousi data.

 ## Getting Started :space_invader: :robot:
 Please install Microsoft Visual Studio Code Insiders (we need this for the latest MCP features):